GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/6-Chatbot-Frontend.md

 ## Connect Chatbot FrontEnd with BackEnd API

 In the previous lab, the backend API code was configured and hosted locally.
-The backend API integrates vCore-based Azure Cosmos DB for MongoDB with Azure OpenAI.
+The backend API integrates vCore-based Azure Cosmos DB with Azure OpenAI.
 When the Azure resource template for this lab was run to deploy the necessary Azure resources, a front-end web application written as a SPA (single page application) in React was deployed.

 1. The backend api app is located in `apps/api`. update database name and other connection details in `.env` file.